-Winter Is the Ideal Time to Care for Your AC: LG Encourages GCC Residents to Prepare and Upgrade
+Winter Is The Ideal Time To Care For Your AC: LG Encourages GCC Residents To Prepare And Upgrade

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- bursonglobal) Dubai, UAE, December 31, 2025 – As the winter season rolls into the GCC and daily temperatures drop to a gentler range, the constant hum of air conditioners finally quiets.
+(MENAFN- Mid-East Info) Cooler months mean less AC use, making it the ideal season for preventive maintenance and smart upgrades to LG's tropical split air conditioners.
+Dubai, UAE, December, 2025 – As the winter season rolls into the GCC and daily temperatures drop to a gentler range, the constant hum of air conditioners finally quiets.
 It is during this calm, cooler period that LG Electronics (LG) encourages residents to give their cooling systems some well deserved attention and prepare for the sizzling summer months ahead.
-With AC demand at its lowest, this seasonal downtime is an ideal opportunity for preventive maintenance, ensuring systems remain efficient, durable, and ready for the regi’n’s extreme summer heat.
+With AC demand at its lowest, this seasonal downtime is an ideal opportunity for preventive maintenance, ensuring systems remain efficient, durable, and ready for the region's extreme summer heat.

 For many households and businesses, air conditioning units work tirelessly during most of the year.
 Yet, like any hardworking system, they need care to stay at peak performance.
 Preventive maintenance carried out during winter pays off in multiple ways.
 Cleaning filters not only protects internal components but also improves indoor air quality, a benefit felt immediately in everyday living.
+LG's tropical split air conditioners are specially engineered for the GCC's climate, where summers bring scorching temperatures and high humidity levels.
+These models are built to be both robust and smart.
+The Dual Inverter Compressor, a hallmark of LG's innovation, senses and responds to changing environmental conditions, adjusting cooling output accordingly.
+This reduces energy consumption significantly while maintaining constant comfort, exactly what residents need to keep cool without overloading their energy use.
+For those considering an upgrade this winter, LG offers a diverse and carefully designed product range.
+LG's Tropical Split Air Conditioners deliver a remarkable combination of faster cooling and up to 65% energy savings, making it ideal for eco-conscious households.
+Durable materials and advanced cooling capabilities mean it performs flawlessly even during the hottest peak summer days, without sacrificing sustainability.
+LG's Tropical Split Air Conditioners are the perfect solutions for smaller to medium spaces, balancing whisper-quiet operation with precision temperature control.
+These models offer comfort without intrusion, making it a favorite for bedrooms, home offices, and lounges.
+One of the standout features across LG's tropical split AC range is the seamless integration with the LG ThinQTM app.
+This smart platform allows users to control their air conditioners remotely from wherever they are, whether adjusting temperature before arriving home or monitoring energy usage over time.
+This kind of effortless convenience not only aligns with modern living but also helps consumers manage costs more effectively.
+Choosing to upgrade or service your AC in the cooler months has practical benefits beyond comfort.
+Technicians have greater appointment availability; installations can be scheduled quickly without the delays that accompany summer's peak demand.
+This approach supports households and businesses in investing in systems that deliver powerful cooling, energy efficiency, and long-term performance, ensuring they are well prepared for the challenges of the year ahead.
+By combining preventive care with smart upgrades, GCC residents can enter 2026 with confidence that their homes and workplaces will remain comfortable through the toughest weather.
+LG's tropical split air conditioners stand as a testament to the company's proven track record in innovation, durability, and commitment to a greener future.
+This winter, the invitation is simple: take a little time to prepare your cooling systems, explore LG's advanced range, and enjoy both the peace of mind and potential cost savings that come from acting early.
+About LG Electronics Eco Solution Company: The LG Eco Solution Company (ES) offers advanced air conditioning solutions tailored to various sectors and climates, delivering exceptional heating, ventilation and air conditioning (HVAC) performance to buildings worldwide.
+Leveraging our extensive expertise and industry knowledge, we cater to businesses seeking digitalized and eco-conscious HVAC solutions.
+As your ideal partner, we are equipped to integrate our cutting-edge technology into your daily operations, providing continuous support for your business.
+In addition to HVAC solutions, the ES Company is also responsible for LG's electric vehicle charging business, aiming to drive B2B growth within the clean tech sector, a key future growth area for LG.

-For those considering an upgrade this winter, LG offers a diverse and carefully designed product’range.
-LG’s Tropical Split Air Conditioners deliver a remarkable combination of faster cooling and up to 65% energy savings, making it ideal for eco-conscious households.
-Durable materials and advanced cooling capabilities mean it performs flawlessly even during the hottest peak summer days, without sacrificing sustai’ability.
-LG’s Tropical Split Air Conditioners are the perfect solutions for smaller to medium spaces, balancing whisper-quiet operation with precision temperature control.
+For many households and businesses, air conditioning units work tirelessly during most of the year.
+Yet, like any hardworking system, they need care to stay at peak performance.
+Preventive maintenance carried out during winter pays off in multiple ways.
+Cleaning filters not only protects internal components but also improves indoor air quality, a benefit felt immediately in everyday living.
+LG's tropical split air conditioners are specially engineered for the GCC's climate, where summers bring scorching temperatures and high humidity levels.
+These models are built to be both robust and smart.
+The Dual Inverter Compressor, a hallmark of LG's innovation, senses and responds to changing environmental conditions, adjusting cooling output accordingly.
+This reduces energy consumption significantly while maintaining constant comfort, exactly what residents need to keep cool without overloading their energy use.
+For those considering an upgrade this winter, LG offers a diverse and carefully designed product range.
+LG's Tropical Split Air Conditioners deliver a remarkable combination of faster cooling and up to 65% energy savings, making it ideal for eco-conscious households.
+Durable materials and advanced cooling capabilities mean it performs flawlessly even during the hottest peak summer days, without sacrificing sustainability.
+LG's Tropical Split Air Conditioners are the perfect solutions for smaller to medium spaces, balancing whisper-quiet operation with precision temperature control.
 These models offer comfort without intrusion, making it a favorite for bedrooms, home offices, and lounges.
+One of the standout features across LG's tropical split AC range is the seamless integration with the LG ThinQTM app.
+This smart platform allows users to control their air conditioners remotely from wherever they are, whether adjusting temperature before arriving home or monitoring energy usage over time.
+This kind of effortless convenience not only aligns with modern living but also helps consumers manage costs more effectively.
+Choosing to upgrade or service your AC in the cooler months has practical benefits beyond comfort.
+Technicians have greater appointment availability; installations can be scheduled quickly without the delays that accompany summer's peak demand.
+This approach supports households and businesses in investing in systems that deliver powerful cooling, energy efficiency, and long-term performance, ensuring they are well prepared for the challenges of the year ahead.
+By combining preventive care with smart upgrades, GCC residents can enter 2026 with confidence that their homes and workplaces will remain comfortable through the toughest weather.
+LG's tropical split air conditioners stand as a testament to the company's proven track record in innovation, durability, and commitment to a greener future.
+This winter, the invitation is simple: take a little time to prepare your cooling systems, explore LG's advanced range, and enjoy both the peace of mind and potential cost savings that come from acting early.
+About LG Electronics Eco Solution Company: The LG Eco Solution Company (ES) offers advanced air conditioning solutions tailored to various sectors and climates, delivering exceptional heating, ventilation and air conditioning (HVAC) performance to buildings worldwide.
+Leveraging our extensive expertise and industry knowledge, we cater to businesses seeking digitalized and eco-conscious HVAC solutions.
+As your ideal partner, we are equipped to integrate our cutting-edge technology into your daily operations, providing continuous support for your business.
+In addition to HVAC solutions, the ES Company is also responsible for LG's electric vehicle charging business, aiming to drive B2B growth within the clean tech sector, a key future growth area for LG.

 Legal Disclaimer: